-Formerly instructed as lead counsel in investor-state arbitrations under the ICSID and UNCITRAL arbitration rules including: EMV v Czech Republic, Frontier v Czech Republic, Suez v Argentina, Vivendi v Poland, Chevron v Ecuador, KT Asia v Kazakhstan, multiple cases under the Energy Charter Treaty and various BITs arising out of changes to the solar energy legislation in the Czech Republic and several other cases not in the public domain.
-Counsel for multiple claimants against the Russian Federation relating to the expropriation of Ukrainian investments in Crimea.
+Formerly instructed as lead counsel in investor-state arbitrations under the ICSID and UNCITRAL arbitration rules including: EMV v Czech Republic, Frontier v Czech Republic, Suez v Argentina, Vivendi v Poland, Chevron v Ecuador, KT Asia v Kazakhstan, Lugzor & others v Russian Federation, multiple cases under the Energy Charter Treaty and various BITs arising out of changes to the solar energy legislation in the Czech Republic and several other cases not in the public domain.
 Instructed as junior counsel in Invesmart v Czech Republic, CEZ v Albania and the ICSID annulment proceedings in Azurix v Argentina.
 Also counsel in Saluka v Czech Republic.

 Public and Private International Law

-Lead counsel in cases before the English Courts (Privy Council, Court of Appeal, High Court) and other municipal courts involving issues of non-justiciability, the act of state doctrine, state immunity, state succession, human rights and humanitarian law, international law aspects of money laundering and private international law: e.g. Sophocleous v Secretaries of State, Botas v Tepe, Nyoro et al v Foreign & Commonwealth Office (Kenyan Emergency Group Litigation), Campaign Against the Arms Trade v Secretary of State (for Oxfam intervening), Pearl Petroleum Company Limited v Kurdistan Regional Government of Iraq.
+Lead counsel in cases before the English Courts (Supreme Court, Privy Council, Court of Appeal, High Court) and other municipal courts involving issues of non-justiciability, the act of state doctrine, state immunity, state succession, environmental law, human rights and humanitarian law, international law aspects of money laundering and private international law: e.g. Sophocleous v Secretaries of State, Botas v Tepe, Nyoro et al v Foreign & Commonwealth Office (Kenyan Emergency Group Litigation), Campaign Against the Arms Trade v Secretary of State (for Oxfam intervening), Pearl Petroleum Company Limited v Kurdistan Regional Government of Iraq, C3 & C4 v Secretary of State for the FCO, Friends of the Earth v Secretary of State for International Trade and Chancellor of the Exchequer.
 Formerly junior counsel: Al Haq v Secretaries of State, Ndiku Mutua v Foreign & Commonwealth Office (the ‘Mau Mau’ case), Chong Nyok Keyu et al v Secretaries of State (the ‘Batang Kali’ case), Serdar Mohammed v Ministry of Defence, JSC Mezhdunarodniy Promyshlenniy Bank v Pugachev.